 What’s a producer of Max Payne 3 doing in São Paulo?
 Adding an extra layer of realism by recording São Paulo natives speaking Portuguese since this is the city where the game takes place.

-When asked by comedian Jim Norton on whether he visited one of the local favelas, which are shanty towns rife with crime, Jones said he didn’t, but other game producers did so that they could take some pictures that would be used to create a virtual version of the favela in the game.
-In order to do so, the producers had to pay local gangs to give them access.
+When asked by comedian Jim Norton on whether he visited one of the local favelas - shanty towns within the city rife with crime - Jones said he didn’t, but other game producers did so that they could take some pictures that would be used to create a virtual version of the favela in the game.
+In order to do so, the producers had to pay local gangs in the favelas to give them access.

-During his time at São Paulo, Jones did say that he enjoyed it there even though he was working in the recording studio from 10 a.m. to 11 p.m.
+During his time at São Paulo, Jones did said that he enjoyed it there even though he was working in the recording studio from 10 a.m. to 11 p.m.
 Show co-host Anthony Cumia asked if Jones was constantly paranoid all the time while in the city.
-Jones then explained that as the son of a drug NARC, an undercover police officer that works drug busts, he is used to being aware of his surroundings since he was a little kid.
+Jones explained that as the son of a drug NARC - an undercover police officer that works drug busts - he is used to being aware of his surroundings.

-So when you play Max Payne 3 this coming May, take a moment to think about how the producers of the game put their lives in jeopardy in order to make the game more realistic for you.
+When Max Payne 3 release this coming May, take a moment to think about how the producers of the game put their lives in jeopardy in order to make the game more realistic for players.

 You can listen to the full interview below.
 The Max Payne 3 talk starts at 1:48:28.